tbhood04/microbit-tinyshell/README.md

 Finally, build the project using the build.py script included with microbit-v2-samples

 # Installing the shell
-To install a test version of the shell, download the latest release and copy it to the Micro bit, or use a hex binary you built from source.
-To interact with the shell, simply open a serial connection to the Micro bit.
+To install a test version of the shell, download the latest release and copy it to the Microbit, or use a hex binary you built from source.
+To interact with the shell, simply open a serial connection to the Microbit.
 For instructions on opening a serial connection, check out this page: https://support.microbit.org/support/solutions/articles/19000022103-outputing-serial-data-from-the-micro-bit-to-a-computer

 If the shell boot messages do not show up, simply hit the reset button on the Micro bit.

-If the text output from commands looks incomplete, unplug the Micro bit, plug in the Micro bit, reopen the serial connection, and hit the reset button on the Micro bit.
+If the text output from commands looks incomplete, unplug the Microbit, plug in the Microbit, reopen the serial connection, and hit the reset button on the Microbit.
 I don't know what causes this, it only seems to happen on first connection.

 # Extending the shell
 To extend the shell, simply create a new function in shell.cpp that corresponds to the command you want to implement, then add a case for your command in shell()